Sarah Roberts (subject of vampire legend): Vampire legend

-After Roberts' death, a legend evolved in Peru that she was a vampire.
+After Roberts's death, a legend evolved in Peru that she was a vampire.
 There were many versions of the legend.
 According to one, in June 1913 Roberts was sentenced to death in East Lancashire after being accused of being a witch, a vampire and a murderer.
 She was thrown, still alive, into a lead-lined coffin, and vowed to return for vengeance.

 In another version of the legend, John Roberts travelled around Europe, but no country would allow him to bury Sarah because of her unholiness and promise of vengeance.
 He then travelled to South America, where he was turned away in Chile and Argentina.
 One day, a sailor told him take Sarah to Peru, as "everyone knows Peru is the land of witches.”

 In another version, Sarah Roberts was one of three 'brides of Dracula', along with sisters Andrea and Erica, who were executed in Blackburn and buried by John Roberts in Mexico and Hungary or Panama.

 In yet another version, she arrived in Peru, gave birth to a son and died six days later.
 Stories began circulating about a pale-faced foreign woman who stalked the town, feasting on the blood of animals and young children, who became known as the Vampira de Inglaterra.

-On June 9 1993, the 80th anniversary of Roberts' death, locals in Pisco feared she would come back to life and take her revenge.
+On 9 June 1993, the 80th anniversary of Roberts's death, locals in Pisco feared she would come back to life and take her revenge.
 It was reported that hundreds of people bought anti-vampire kits, complete with stakes and garlic, before descending on her tombstone to throw holy water and pray and await the resurrection.
-Pregnant women fled, fearful that Roberts' spirit might try to reincarnate itself in their unborn child.
+Pregnant women fled, fearful that Roberts's spirit might try to reincarnate itself in their unborn child.
 Street vendors in Pisco's main square sold T-shirts and key rings carrying the picture of a vampire, and small bags with a crucifix and cloves of garlic to wear round the neck.